 Diabetic Neuropathy: Damaged Nerves

-Poorly treated or untreated diabetes has repercussions throughout the body, including urinary system function.
-Persistently excessive blood sugar can damage bladder nerves.
-This diabetic neuropathy generally develops after 10 to 15 years of poorly balanced diabetes.
+Poorly managed diabetes has repercussions throughout the body, and the urinary system is no exception.
+Persistently elevated blood sugar can damage the nerves that regulate bladder function.
+This diabetic neuropathy typically develops after 10 to 15 years of inadequately controlled diabetes.

 Recurrent Urinary Infections

-Diabetes promotes urinary infections through several mechanisms.
-Sugar present in urine creates a favorable environment for bacterial development.
-The weakened immune system fights infections less effectively.
-Incomplete bladder emptying due to neuropathy promotes stagnation and bacterial proliferation.
+Diabetes creates favorable conditions for urinary tract infections through several overlapping mechanisms.
+Sugar in the urine promotes bacterial growth.
+An impaired immune system is less effective at fighting infection.
+Incomplete bladder emptying due to neuropathy allows urine to stagnate and bacteria to multiply.

-These repeated infections progressively weaken the bladder wall and worsen incontinence.
-A vicious circle sets in: infection causes leaks, leaks promote infections.
-Quality washable incontinence pants, changed regularly, help maintain good hygiene and prevent complications.
+These repeated infections progressively weaken the bladder wall and worsen leakage over time.
+A cycle sets in: infection triggers leaks, and leaks invite further infection.
+High-quality washable incontinence pants, changed regularly, help maintain good hygiene and reduce the risk of complications.

 Diabetic Polyuria

-When blood sugar is poorly controlled, kidneys eliminate excess sugar in urine, taking along much water.
-This excessive urine production (polyuria) constantly stresses the bladder, creating urgent urges difficult to control.
-Patients can urinate several liters daily, with multiple nighttime awakenings and urgent leaks.
+When blood sugar is poorly controlled, the kidneys excrete excess glucose in the urine, pulling large amounts of water along with it.
+This excess urine production — called polyuria — places constant stress on the bladder, creating urgent urges that are difficult to manage.
+Some patients urinate several liters daily, with frequent nighttime awakenings and urgent leaks that are hard to anticipate.

-Well-balanced diabetes effectively prevents these urinary complications.
-Regular blood sugar monitoring and treatment compliance are essential.
+Keeping diabetes well controlled effectively prevents these urinary complications.
+Regular blood sugar monitoring and consistent treatment adherence are the most important protective steps.

 Medications That Can Cause Incontinence